How to Calculate Income Tax on Salary: Allowances & Deductions

 Under the new tax regime, she will fall under the tax slab of 15 lakhs and above.

 So taxes payable will be ₹ 1,87,500 + 30% above ₹ 15,00,000.
 So it is ₹ 1,87,500 + ₹ 1,29,000 = ₹ 3,16,500.
 On top of that, we have to add a 4% sess on the income tax amount.
 So, the total tax liability of Neha will be ₹ 3,29,160.

 Here we have taken an example to calculate taxes on your salary.
-If you have any source of income other than salary, then you need to disclose it and add that income in the calculation of the gross taxable income.
+If you have any source of income other than salary, then you need to disclose it and add that income to the calculation of the gross taxable income.

 For proper tax calculation, taxpayers must correctly declare income from all sources, investments made, and expenses paid.
 Also, one can find the process of how calculating income tax on salary fixed under the Income Tax Act above.
-It is important to follow the correct process because assessees can attract penalties and imprisonment if they are found hiding income and evading taxes.
+It is important to follow the correct process because assessees can attract penalties and imprisonment if found hiding income and evading taxes.

 Frequently Asked Questions

-What exemptions and deductions are not allowed under the new tax regime?
+What Exemptions and deductions are not allowed under the new tax regime?